mirbyte/setup-qbittorrent-portable/README.md

-# setup-qbittorrent-portable
+# Unofficial qBittorrent portable setup

 Install and update the official **qBittorrent** Windows x64 client in native portable mode.
-Settings and data live in `app\profile\`.

 > Not affiliated with or endorsed by the qBittorrent project.